 But I appreciate the gigantic battery inside the case that provides up to 18 additional hours of battery life.
 That, combined with the 9 hours in each earbud, means you can squeeze out up to 27 hours before charging the case.
 After two days of use, the case was down to 60%.
 By day three, the case had dropped to 40% — but the Powerbeats was fully charged, with more battery left to sip on.

 Apple includes a black Lightning cable in the box.
 Charging the case for 5 minutes adds another 1.5 hours of music playback.
 A 15-minute charge gives you 4.5 hours.
 If your earbuds and case are dead, it'll take 2.5 hours to fully recharge both.
 If just the earbuds are dead, 90 minutes will juice them back up all the way.
 You can always see the battery percentages for both the case and each earbud from your iPhone's Spotlight screen, a swipe to the right from the home screen.

 If you're looking for a pair of sweat-resistant earbuds that you can wear to the gym, on the trail, on the train or at work, the Powerbeats Pro is worth the money.
-The $169 Jabra Elite Active 65t is cheaper and has a smaller case, but it lacks an ear hook for added stability and delivers only 15 hours of battery life.
+The Jabra Elite Active 75t is cheaper, but it lacks an ear hook for added stability.
 The Powerbeats Pro also offers Apple's magically seamless integration with other Apple products, so using the Powerbeats Pro with an iPhone is a far better experience than using any other pair of earbuds.

 The Powerbeats Pro is a pricey, premium product for gym rats and athletes.
 If you fall into those categories, and you own an iPhone, these are the fitness earbuds to buy.